 Do you have younger children?
 Read this post: Games to develop self-regulation in 3 to 5-year-olds

-Best Learning Games for Kids Ages 5 to 9
+Best Board Games for Kids Aged 5-Years-Old to 9-Years-Old

 The object of the game: Don’t Knock it Down!
 Players are supposed to use one hand to hang their piece on a spot that isn’t occupied.
 You can modify the one hand rule if it is too challenging.
 The first to run out of pieces wins the game.
 This is a really fun and quick game that is actually quite challenging.